I can’t lie to you.

 I’m a bit wary of recommending Bluetooth headphones for music production, just because users often complain about latency.

-With that said, with Audio Technica’s ATH-M50xBT, you have the option of using a wired connection too.
+With that said, with Audio Technica’s ATH-M50xBT from Amazon, you have the option of using a wired connection too.

 In other words, you could have them function as Bluetooth when you’re on the go and just want casual listening headphones, and then you could hook them up through a wired connection whenever you want to mix.